runpod/docs/docs/serverless/workers/deploy.md

 ---
 title: "Deploy a worker image"
-description: "Package your Handler Function into a Docker image for scalable Serverless Worker deployment, leveraging Dockerfiles and Configurable Endpoints for efficient deployment.
+description: "Package your handler function into a Docker image for scalable Serverless worker deployment.
 Learn how to build, push, and integrate your image for continuous integration and testing."
-sidebar_position: 2
+sidebar_position: 6
 ---

+# Package and deploy a worker image

-Once you have a Handler Function, the next step is to package it into a Docker image that can be deployed as a scalable Serverless Worker.
+After you've create a handler function, the next step is to package it into a Docker image that can be deployed as a Serverless worker.

 This is accomplished by defining a Docker file to import everything required to run your handler.

 Example Docker files are in the [runpod-workers](https://github.com/orgs/runpod-workers/repositories) repository on GitHub.

 :::note